 If the estate is finalised too soon and someone makes a claim for provision under the Inheritance (Provision for Family and Dependents) Act 1975 then you may have to settle that claim from your own pocket.

 Inheritance Tax and calculations

-When the Estate is divided between exempt beneficiaries (such as charities or a spouse) and taxable beneficiaries there are complex calculations, which are not straight forward even for professional advisors.
+When the Estate is divided between exempt beneficiaries (such as charities or a spouse) and taxable beneficiaries there are complex calculations to undertake.

 Inheritance Tax on gifts